-Long-term provisions as at 31 December 2019 mainly comprise of environmental restoration costs of €15 million (2018: €15 million).
+Long-term provisions as at 31 December 2020 mainly comprise of environmental restoration costs of €15 million (2019: €15 million) and litigation provision of €11 million (2019: €14 million).

-Other movements / reclassifications for 2019 include an amount of $\in 12$ million that relates to a tax provision reclassified to current income tax balance.
+Other movements / reclassifications for 2019 include an amount of €12 million that relates to a tax provision reclassified to current income tax balance.